ststeiger/PdfSharpCore/docs/PdfSharpCore/samples/WorkOnPdfObjects.md

 // the document's catalog as an indirect value. document.Internals.Catalog.Elements["/OpenAction"] = PdfInternals.GetReference(dict);

-// Using PDFsharpCore we never deal with object numbers.
+// Using PdfSharpCore we never deal with object numbers.
 We simply put the
-// objects together and the PDFsharpCore framework does the rest.
+// objects together and the PdfSharpCore framework does the rest.
 ```

-Other objects not covered by PDFsharpCore can also be added this way.
+Other objects not covered by PdfSharpCore can also be added this way.

-Using PDFsharpCore we never deal with object numbers.
-We simply put the objects together and the PDFsharpCore framework does the rest.
+Using PdfSharpCore we never deal with object numbers.
+We simply put the objects together and the PdfSharpCore framework does the rest.